NotCompsky/rscraper/docs/main.md

     This string is passed directly to the MySQL connection object, so please refer to the official MySQL documentation for details.

 *MYSQL_USR*
 :   Username of MySQL.
-I recommend creating a seperate user called 'rscraper++' with 'CREATE' and 'SELECT' permissions for the entire 'rscraper' database.
+I recommend creating a separate user called 'rscraper++' with 'CREATE' and 'SELECT' permissions for the entire 'rscraper' database.

 *MYSQL_PWD*
 :   Corresponding password of the MySQL user.

+# REDDIT CONFIG FILE

 *REDDIT_USR*
 :   Reddit username